 Raina Sacksteder, Chloe Nagle, Sophia Grimani, Kyle Filley.

-Other important people (past dancer/collaborators: Lisa Kitchen, Melanie Casey, Rosemary Hannon, kate Filbert, Chermi Conley, Rebecca Pappas, Phoenicia Pettyjohn, Karla Quinterro, Romina Daniela Rodriguez, Daria Kaufman, Ronja Ver, Caitlin Daly, Arletta Anderson, Keryn Breiterman Loader, Leigh Riley, Aura Fischbeck and more important people that I have had the honor to call a collaborator.
+Past Collaborators: Lisa Kitchen, Melanie Casey, Abbigail Munn, Rosemary Hannon, kate Filbert, Chermi Conley, Rebecca Pappas, Phoenicia Pettyjohn, Irene Hsiao, Karla Quinterro, Romina Daniela Rodriguez, Daria Kaufman, Ronja Ver, Caitlin Daly, Arletta Anderson, Keryn Breiterman Loader, Leigh Riley, and Aura Fischbeck.

 Choreo by Alma Esperanza Feat. dancers Chloe Nagle and Sophia Grimani.